-By Tom Woolf, University Communications and Marketing
+By Tom Woolf, University Communications and Marketing [Ceremony photos by Torie Doll and Elizabeth Metcalf, University Communications and Marketing]

 Distinguished Citizen Award